conradbkay/poker-utils/README.md

 return p
 ```

-Poker-Hand-Evaluator (phe) has lookup tables that are much smaller, so even though there's much more computation, it gets better optimized away and 2p2 ends up 2x slower for completely random evaluations
+Poker-Hand-Evaluator (phe) has lookup tables that are much smaller, so even though there's much more computation, it gets better optimized away and ends up similar to using 2p2 for performance

 But for random evaluations on the same board, which is the case for the costliest operations (anything involving equity/multiple ranges), you can just store `p`, and now each hand only requires 2 lookups.
 Additionally, you're using much less of the lookup array resulting in better caching.
-The `genBoardEval` function implements this and leads to a 15-20x speedup: 83m hands per second on 5 GHz!
+The `genBoardEval` function implements this and leads to a 10-20x speedup: 91m random 7 card hands per second on 5 GHz

 To load `hr`, which you can download here <https://github.com/chenosaurus/poker-evaluator/blob/master/data/HandRanks.dat> call `initFromPath`/`initFromPathSync`, or `init` if you already have the file loaded